An experiment

 I think Claude can be your co-founder.
 I want to prove it.

 One founder with a real idea.
-Claude (Anthropic's AI) as the co-founding layer.
-Me* in your corner.
+Claude as the co-founding layer.
+An advisor* who's been through it.
 Let's build.

 Claude plushie between two coffee cups on a wooden desk, with a notebook and laptop — ready to build together